Best CFL Stadiums Ranked: 2026 Edition

 9. Calgary Stampeders – McMahon Stadium

 Sometimes, old stadiums can have charm, but that’s not the case with McMahon Stadium.
-It was built in 1960, and while there were two renovations, the most recent was close to 20 years ago.
+It was built in 1960, and although there were two renovations, the most recent was about 20 years ago.

-This feels like a high-budget high school field as opposed to a professional football stadium/venue.
+This feels like a high-budget high school field rather than a professional football stadium/venue.

 Richard Janvrin is a content writer for BetMGM.
 His work is also published at sites like Forbes, WSN, Gambling.com, Legal Sports Report, and more.
 He has a bachelor's degree from the University of New Hampshire.